 Regarding video playback, it was very good using the pre-installed fork of KODI (TVMC).

-4K video files had very good playback but make sure that you store them to a USB3.0 device since via the Mbit LAN the bandwidth was not enough.
+4K video files had good playback but make sure that you store them to a USB3.0 device since via the Mbit LAN the bandwidth was not enough.
 From the TVMC version, the HDR-SDR conversion was not good providing low contrast colors.
 Use the latest KODI version (or a KODI 18 nightly build) for better results.

 Full HD video files had perfect playback, even high bit-rate BLU RAY backups.
 Although we didn’t experience any lags via wired network, it would be safer to once again playback high bit-rate files from a USB3.0 device to avoid possible lags on high bit-rate scenes.

 Motion at 23.976 so good but with minor hiccups every now and then (most will not notice).
+A 60Hz pull down setting could be the better option.

 Auto frame rate switching is not supported but that is the case with the majority of media boxes.